 Cindy

-I absolutely love this time of the year.
+I love this time of year.
 New beginnings.
 New horizons.
-Old things have passed away.
+Old things have passed away, making space for what’s to come.

 Cindy